tattle-made/Uli/browser-extension/plugin/scripts/2023-12-21-slur-metadata/README.md

 **🧭 How to navigate the slur list:**

-All the metadata annotations and a few new slur contributions are present in the [data.csv](https://github.com/tattle-made/Uli/blob/1760d01660dc5e7c20453edbe580e9315382c691/browser-extension/plugin/scripts/2023-12-21-slur-metadata/data.csv#L4) file, under an Open Data Licence.
+All the metadata annotations and a few new slur contributions are present in the [data.csv](https://github.com/tattle-made/Uli/blob/1760d01660dc5e7c20453edbe580e9315382c691/browser-extension/plugin/scripts/2023-12-21-slur-metadata/data.csv#L4) file, under an [Open Database Licence](https://opendatacommons.org/licenses/odbl/).
 These categories of metadata which have been annotated under are the following columns of the [data.csv](https://github.com/tattle-made/Uli/blob/1760d01660dc5e7c20453edbe580e9315382c691/browser-extension/plugin/scripts/2023-12-21-slur-metadata/data.csv#L4) file:

 Slur Word